Exploring leptoquark effects in hyperon and kaon decays with missing energy: Constraints and numerical results

-Evidently, the constraints from kaon-mixing data can again be avoided by assigning the nonzero elements of the first and second rows of the $\tilde{\textsc y}$ matrices to different columns.
-As for restrictions from processes which do not conserve charged-lepton flavor, since the LQs now do not couple directly to SM leptons, the constraints from such processes can be evaded.
+Evidently, the limitations from kaon-mixing data can again be eluded by assigning the nonzero elements of the first and second rows of the $\tilde{\textsc y}$ matrices to separate columns.
+As for processes which do not conserve charged-lepton flavor, their data no longer offer pertinent constraints on the $\tilde{\textsc y}$ matrix elements because they are not associated with SM leptons.

-The main restrictions would then come from \,$K\to\pi\pi'\slashed E$.\, For illustration, we consider this sample set of Yukawa matrices that satisfy the above requirements:
+The main restrictions would then come from the empirical bounds on \,$K\to\pi\pi'\slashed E$.\, To illustrate the implication, we consider this sample set of matrices that satisfy the above requisites: